Sea Trek - Ombak Putih

 Good time to visit

 Straddling the equator, Indonesia tends to have a fairly even climate year-round.
 Rather than four seasons, Indonesia has two – wet and dry – and there are no extremes of temperature between winter and summer.
 Given the different climates throughout the archipelago, the vessel is able to operate different expeditions at different times of year.
 Between December and March, the Alila Purnama operates expeditions to explore the magical waters of Raja Ampat, and from April to November, the expedition changes course for the mythical island of Komodo.

-Call us on 020 3993 8476 to start planning your holiday to Sea Trek - Ombak Putih or take a look at our itineraries to Indonesia
+Call us on 858 345 1762 to start planning your vacation to Sea Trek - Ombak Putih or take a look at our itineraries to Indonesia

 Located below deck, the Ombak Putih can accommodate a total of 24 guests across its 12 cabins.
 Equipped with either double or bunk beds, air conditioning, a safe and a private en-suite bathroom, each cabin has a porthole allowing guests to watch the islands pass by from the comfort of their cabin.
 On a balmy night, beds can be set up on deck for a night under the stars.